-Canary Wharf Host The First Breaking The Plastic Habit Breakfast Briefing
+Canary Wharf Group Hosts The First Breaking The Plastic Habit Breakfast Briefing

 On 10 January, Canary Wharf Group held the first Breaking The Plastic Habit Breakfast Briefing on Level 39, co-hosted by Surfers Against Sewage CEO, Hugo Tagholm

 With over 90 attendees the Breakfast Briefing was a hugely informative morning.
 John Garwood, Managing Director and Group Company Secretary of Canary Wharf Group provided an update on the programme and the impacts it has achieved to date, telling the audience “If we can make it work here, we can make it work elsewhere.”
 Hugo Tagholm, CEO of Surfers Against Sewage (SAS), one of the UK’s most influential environmental charities, talked about the work that SAS do, as well as discussing the ‘Plastic Free Community’ programme within the Canary Wharf space.